 With Umbraco, you have the power to optimize your website using the most effective SEO tactics available today.
-As an open source Content Management System (CMS), Umbraco offers a streamlined user experience to help you approach the optimization of your website with confidence.
-Utilize this informative guide to begin the process of optimizing your website to capture your fair share — or more — of the web traffic for your industry and location.
+As an open-source Content Management System (CMS), Umbraco offers a streamlined user experience to help you approach the optimization of your website with confidence.
+Utilize this informative guide to begin optimizing your website to capture your fair share — or more — of the web traffic for your industry and location.

-When you create shareable content and promote it on social networks, the title tag will typically show up at the top of the linked content.
-You can increase the likelihood of readers clicking through and sharing your content by using language that evokes emotion or interest in the creation of this tag.
+When you create and promote shareable content on social networks, the title tag will typically appear at the top of the linked content.
+You can increase the likelihood of readers clicking through and sharing your content by using language that evokes emotion or interest in creating this tag.

 Access the SEO Starter Kit from our Umbraco experts to get started today!
-You can also edit your meta descriptions with our kit as well.
-Speaking of which…
+You can edit your meta descriptions with our kit as well.

 Check out this great resource on meta descriptions.